 The good news is that this career does not have set hours, so you can decide how much time to spend on it.
 You and your partners are the bosses.
 Come to a consensus as to which of your partners will be doing which part of each job.
 It does not have to be 50/50.
 One of your partners can be a silent or part-time partner and let you take control if that works.

 Once you have decided to make house flipping a full-time job, focus on finding the best deals on the front end, rather than investing a large amount of time on rehabs to raise your property values.
 Look for distressed properties if possible.
 If you do several house flipping projects incorrectly and unprofitably, your career as a house flipper could be over quickly.
 If you’ve got the time, spend it on buying the right houses.

-How to Make House Flipping a Part-Time Job
+How to Do House Flipping as a Part-Time Job

 House flipping can be done on nights and weekends as a part-time job.
 You can flip one house at a time.
 Maybe one of your partners can do most of the work, so you can be a part-time contributor on the flips.
 Or you could live in the house while you rehab it in the evenings after work.